Contact Info

 Analyzing Airplane Tracks

 A personal hobby of mine is to collect and analyze airplane position datasets gathered from public sources.
 I initially ran an Amazon scraping campaign to gather data from a popular airplane website, but have since switched to using data from community sites.
 I collect data for the Bay Area using my own RTL/SDR ADSB receiver and have written tools to convert the point data to tracks and analyze it.
-Having long term data has allowed me to pull out interesting events, such as surveillance missions by both the Russians and the US.
+Having long term data has allowed me to pull out interesting events, such as surveillance missions and wartime struggles.

 Previous Work